-We will see that straightforward, simple reading of the physical evidence of earth’s geology and geography when combined with the descriptions in scriptures produces a clear picture of the history of Egypt that is incompatible with a young earth interpretation of history.
+We will see that a straightforward, simple reading of the physical evidence of earth’s geology and geography when combined with the descriptions in scriptures produces a clear picture of the history of Egypt that is incompatible with a young-earth interpretation of history.

 A lost grand canyon?

 There are many canyons carved into rock that capture our imagination drawing us to gaze into their spectacular depths.
-For example the Yellowstone river has carved out a magnificent canyon in Yellowstone National Park and the Black Canyon of the Gunnison River in Colorado has sheer walls that drop from rim to canyon floor more than 2000 feet in places.
+For example the Yellowstone river has carved out a magnificent canyon in Yellowstone National Park and the Black Canyon of the Gunnison River in Colorado, pictured to the right, has sheer walls that drop from rim to canyon floor more than 2000 feet in places.

 Canyons make us feel insignificant because of their immensity much like peering into space on a dark night far from the lights of the city.
 They also force most who look at them to ponder their creation.
 No canyon captures these feelings more than the Grand Canyon in Arizona.
 That canyon has been visited by hundreds of millions and its origins have been explored in many books.
-You can read all about this amazing canyon and what it can teach us about geological history of the Earth in a new book that I authored several chapters for here: The Grand Canyon: Magnificent Witness to Earth’s History.
+In fact, you can read all about this amazing canyon and what it can teach us about geological history of the Earth in a book that includes several chapters written by yours truly: The Grand Canyon: Magnificent Witness to Earth’s History.

 Wait a minute, you say.
 I’ve never heard of this huge canyon!
-Egypt is a just a desert with river running through it.
+Egypt is a just a desert with the Nile River running through it.
 True enough but there is a canyon equivalent to the size of the Grand Canyon in Egypt.

 The discovery of the Nile Valley canyon

-The story of this canyon begins in the 1960s as the Aswan Dam in southern Egypt was in the initial design stages.
-To prepare for the massive dam engineers wanted to know where the bedrock is below the river that they could establish the foundation for the dam.
-They drilled into the Nile River valley and discovered to their surprise that rather than hitting bedrock quickly as they expected they had to drill down more 800 feet in some places before hitting bedrock.
-By doing multiple cores across the river valley they were able to establish a cross-section of what was a massive canyon buried below the Nile River.
+The story of the discovery of this canyon begins in the 1960s as the Aswan Dam in southern Egypt was in the initial design stages.
+To prepare for the massive dam engineers wanted to know where the bedrock could be found below the river so that they could establish the foundation for the dam.
+They drilled into the Nile River valley and discovered to their surprise that rather than hitting bedrock quickly they had to drill down more 800 feet in some places before hitting bedrock.
+By performing multiple cores across the river valley they were able to establish a cross-section of what was a massive canyon buried below the Nile River.